apigee-labs/rapier/README.md

 The `--yaml-merge` option makes more aggressive use of the yaml merge operator to make more compact (if sometimes less readable) output.

-The `--include-impl` option will generate, from the optional implementation_private_information section, extra information that is otherwise ommitted from the output.
+The `--include-impl` option will generate, from the optional implementationPrivateInformation section, extra information that is otherwise ommitted from the output.

 The --suppress-templates option will generate paths but not templates.
 This simplifies the output a little for implementors who are only interested in the paths they need to implement.
 If you are generating for clients rather than implementors